DevCycleHQ/devcycle-docs/docs/integrations/vercel-edge-config.md

 - Next.js

-Using the integration requires a Vercel account, an application running in that account which is using one of the above SDKs, and an Edge Config connected to a project in Vercel..
+Using the integration requires a Vercel account, an application running in that account which is using one of the above SDKs, and an Edge Config connected to a project in Vercel.

 :::info